sourcegraph/about/company/team/index.md

 - Phoenix, AZ, USA 🇺🇸
 - GitHub: [mucles](https://github.com/mucles)
 - [manuel@sourcegraph.com](mailto:manuel@sourcegraph.com), [LinkedIn](https://www.linkedin.com/in/manuel-ucles-444080151/)
 - Manny is from Honduras 🇭🇳 but has lived in Phoenix, Arizona most of his life.
 He enjoys playing basketball, chess and does boxing/MMA in his spare time.
 Prior to Sourcegraph, Manny worked as an Application Engineer at Freedom Financial.
-He also has experience as a Software Engineering at Mckesson and a Data Analyst at Uber.
+He also has experience as a Software Engineer at Mckesson and a Data Analyst at Uber.